 Monitoring Ozone Pollution Levels and Foliar Injury in Northern and Southern Vermont

 Ozone is a colorless, odorless gas that occurs naturally in the stratosphere, where it helps protect us from harmful ultraviolet radiation.
 Closer to ground level, ozone pollution is formed from photochemical reactions of nitrogen oxides and hydrocarbons, and causes a range of adverse effects on human health and sensitive vegetation.
-The US EPA sets and periodically revises national ambient air quality standards for ozone and other commonly occurring air pollutants, including "primary standards" to protect human health, and "secondary standards" to protect the environment.
+The US EPA sets and periodically revises national ambient air quality standards for ozone and other commonly occurring air pollutants, including “primary standards” to protect human health, and “secondary standards” to protect the environment.
 The current primary ozone standard is based on the highest 8-hour concentration in a day.
 The form of the standard is based on the 4th highest daily 8-hour concentration in a year, averaged over a 3-year period.
-The level of the current primary standard was recently changed to 70 parts per billion (ppb), and no secondary standard was set.
+The level of the current primary standard is 70 parts per billion (ppb), and the secondary standard was set equal to the primary standard.

 It should be noted that visible ozone injury symptoms are evidence of relatively extreme plant damage.
 Other effects - such as reduced photosynthesis, plant growth and carbon uptake, and increased susceptibility to disease and insect damage – can occur at ozone exposures lower than those which produce visible injury symptoms.
-In a similar way for both environmental and human health effects, no safe "threshold" concentration of ozone exposure has been identified below which no harmful effects are expected.
-So while the substantial progress achieved over the past few decades is good news for Vermont's citizens and our environment, we should work to continue this progress into the future, as current ground level ozone exposures remain well above natural conditions, and further reductions will yield further benefits to the health of Vermont's forest environment.
+No safe “threshold” concentration of ozone exposure has been identified below which no harmful environmental or human health effects are expected.
+Current ground level ozone exposures remain well above natural conditions, and further reductions will yield further benefits to the health of Vermont’s forest environment.
+So while the substantial progress achieved over the past few decades is good news for Vermont’s citizens and our environment, we should work to continue this progress into the future.

 Vermont’s ozone pollution has improved to levels where visible injury is rarely observed on our forest plants.
 However, plant health can still be affected at ozone exposures well below those which cause visible injury.
 Continued reductions are needed in the future.